-- (a) Explanation of the violation or charge. - (b) Court appearance procedure including the optional or mandatory appearance by the motorist. - (c) Notice of whether the motorist can enter a plea and pay the fine by mail or at the court. - (d) Explanation of fine amounts if applicable.
+- (a) An explanation of the violation or charge. - (b) Certification by the officer that there are reasonable grounds to believe that the cited person committed the described offense. - (c) The court appearance procedure, including the optional or mandatory appearance by the motorist. - (d) A notice of whether the motorist can enter a plea and pay the fine by mail or online.

-500.2.3 CUSTODIAL ARRESTS
+500.2.3 PHYSICAL ARREST

-Custodial arrests can be made on a number of misdemeanor criminal traffic offenses when they occur in an officer's presence.
-These physical arrest cases usually deal with, but are not limited to:
+Physical arrest can be made on a number of criminal traffic offenses.
+These cases usually deal with but are not limited to: